Finschia/finschia-sdk/x/foundation/README.md

 `CreateValidatorAuthorization` implements the `Authorization` interface for the [Msg/CreateValidator](../stakingplus/spec/03_messages.md#msgcreatevalidator).
-An account must have this authorization prior to the creation.
+An account must have this authorization prior to sending the message.

-**Note:** If the chain starts with no authorizations of it in the genesis while the message type is being censored (`CensoringMessageUrls` contains the url of `Msg/CreateValidator`), the module authorizes all the operators included in the list of validators, from the staking module.
+**Note:** If the chain starts with no authorizations of it in the genesis while the message type is being censored (`CensoringMsgTypeUrls` contains the url of `Msg/CreateValidator`), the module authorizes all the operators included in the list of validators, from the staking module.